michelesalvador/GedcomGraph/README.md

 You can find a simple implementation of _GedcomGraph_ made with Java AWT/Swing in [GedcomGraph canvas](https://github.com/michelesalvador/GedcomGraph-canvas).

-_GedcomGraph_ is written in Java 1.7, so to be compatible with older versions of Android: it has been tested up to Android 4.1 Jelly Bean.
+_GedcomGraph_ is written in Java 1.7, so to be compatible with older versions of Android: it has been tested up to Android 4.4 KitKat.

 _GedcomGraph_ can receive some option to modify the tree output, but basically the tree has always the zero coordinates on top-left corner, the ancestors above and the descendants below, and the marriage year between spouses.